Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 This program supports low-income pregnant, breastfeeding, and non-breastfeeding post-partum women.
 Moreover, infants and children up to five who are at “nutritional risk” are also eligible.
 Recipients of the program receive various benefits.
 These include an EBT card or vouchers to buy WIC-approved food items.
 Besides, information on nutrition and breastfeeding, health screenings, and more are provided.

 Besides providing low-income families with the means to meet their basic nutritional needs, SNAP also offers several Employment and Training programs.
 These programs are designed to help SNAP participants achieve self-sufficiency.
-For instance, it equips them with the necessary skills to enter the workforce or get promotion their current position.
+For instance, it equips them with the necessary skills to enter the workforce or get a promotion to their current position.

 School Program

 The School Breakfast Program ensures that children from needy families have access to the most important meal of the day.
-It provides free or reduced-price breakfast meals to eligible children at all participating schools and child care institutions.
+It provides free or reduced-price breakfast meals to eligible children at all participating schools and childcare institutions.

 Like the School Breakfast Program, the National School Lunch Program aims to provide healthy lunches.
 Besides, the target participants are students from low-income households for free or discounted prices.